Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/app-auth-migration.md

 -   System.Data.SqlClient.SqlAuthenticationProvider implementation
     (SqlAppAuthenticationProvider)

     -   For Microsoft.Data.SqlClient, see [Active Directory Default authentication](https://learn.microsoft.com/sql/connect/ado-net/sql/azure-active-directory-authentication#using-active-directory-default-authentication).
-This authentication mode provides similar functionality where DefaultAzureCredential is used to obtain access token for authentication to SQL instance
+This authentication mode provides similar functionality where DefaultAzureCredential is used to obtain access token for authentication to SQL instances.

 -   Directly use certificates in cert store as client credential (using subject name or thumbprint identifier)